mousepawmedia/pawlib/README.md

 It is used by virtually all of MousePaw Games' core projects.

- - Data Structures: High performance alternatives to C++ data structures.
+ - Data Structures: High performance alternatives to C++ data structures, and then some.
  - Goldilocks: Testing and benchmarking framework.
  - IOChannel: Feature-rich multi-output text output system.
 (Alternative to std::cout)
  - OneString: Performance string class with full Unicode support.
 (Alternative to std::string)